I am a Christian. I was an 8th-grade American History teacher. I am currently a freelance writer, public speaker, & homeschooling mom of 9.

 - Extra credit: Build a working model of a hand using cut cereal boxes and string.
 To make a working wooden model of the bones of the hand and tendons (like the one in the picture above).
 You could use cut pieces of foam instead of wood, if needed.

 Lyrical Life Science Volume 3

-Throughout our unit on the human body, we listened to the CDs from Lyrical Life Science.
+Throughout our unit on the human body, we listened to the songs from Lyrical Life Science Volume 3: The Human Body.
 They have catchy tunes with plenty of substantial scientific material in them!
 They also include great workbooks with fill-in-the-blank pages that go along with the CD.
 The material would be ideal for upper-elementary-to-middle school-aged children, although even my youngest ones have learned the songs from the CD.